plone/training/docs/mastering-plone/registry.md

 While we're at it we can also add new settings `types_of_talk` and `audiences` that we will use later for the fields `type_of_talk` and `audience`.

-To define custom records you write the same type of schema as you already did for content types or for behaviors:
+To define custom records, you write the same type of schema as you already did for content types or for behaviors:

 Add a file {file}`browser/controlpanel.py`: